Edgewell Personal Care (NYSE:EPC) Releases FY 2021 Earnings Guidance

-Edgewell Personal Care (NYSE:EPC) updated its FY 2021 earnings guidance on Thursday.
+Edgewell Personal Care (NYSE:EPC) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $2.800-$2.900 for the period, compared to the Thomson Reuters consensus estimate of $2.770.
 The company issued revenue guidance of -.

-A number of equities analysts have recently issued reports on the company.
-Northern Trust Capital Markets raised their price target on Edgewell Personal Care from $45.00 to $55.00 in a research note on Friday, May 7th.
-Morgan Stanley raised their price target on Edgewell Personal Care from $36.00 to $43.00 and gave the stock an equal weight rating in a research note on Friday, May 7th.
-Raymond James initiated coverage on Edgewell Personal Care in a research note on Tuesday, July 13th.
-They issued a market perform rating on the stock.
-Deutsche Bank Aktiengesellschaft lifted their target price on Edgewell Personal Care from $38.00 to $41.00 and gave the company a hold rating in a research report on Monday, May 3rd.
-Finally, TheStreet upgraded Edgewell Personal Care from a c+ rating to a b- rating in a research report on Friday, August 6th.
-One analyst has rated the stock with a sell rating, four have issued a hold rating and one has assigned a buy rating to the company.
-Edgewell Personal Care has an average rating of Hold and an average target price of $45.00.
+Edgewell Personal Care (NYSE:EPC) last announced its quarterly earnings results on Thursday, August 5th.
+The company reported $0.89 EPS for the quarter, beating the Zacks’ consensus estimate of $0.80 by $0.09.
+Edgewell Personal Care had a net margin of 4.62% and a return on equity of 9.78%.
+The firm had revenue of $573.40 million during the quarter, compared to the consensus estimate of $543.56 million.
+During the same quarter last year, the firm earned $0.66 EPS.
+The firm’s revenue for the quarter was up 18.5% compared to the same quarter last year.
+Sell-side analysts predict that Edgewell Personal Care will post 2.86 earnings per share for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, October 5th.
-Stockholders of record on Thursday, September 9th will be given a $0.15 dividend.
-The ex-dividend date of this dividend is Wednesday, September 8th.
-This represents a $0.60 annualized dividend and a dividend yield of 1.40%.
-Edgewell Personal Care’s payout ratio is 21.98%.
+EPC has been the subject of a number of analyst reports.
+Raymond James initiated coverage on shares of Edgewell Personal Care in a report on Tuesday, July 13th.
+They issued a market perform rating for the company.
+Zacks Investment Research downgraded shares of Edgewell Personal Care from a buy rating to a hold rating in a report on Monday, July 5th.
+Morgan Stanley increased their price target on shares of Edgewell Personal Care from $36.00 to $43.00 and gave the company an equal weight rating in a report on Friday, May 7th.
+Royal Bank of Canada raised their price objective on shares of Edgewell Personal Care from $50.00 to $52.00 and gave the stock an outperform rating in a research note on Friday, August 6th.
+Finally, Northern Trust Capital Markets raised their price objective on shares of Edgewell Personal Care from $45.00 to $55.00 in a research note on Friday, May 7th.
+One investment analyst has rated the stock with a sell rating, four have issued a hold rating and one has assigned a buy rating to the company’s stock.
+According to MarketBeat, the stock presently has an average rating of Hold and a consensus target price of $45.00.

-An institutional investor recently raised its position in Edgewell Personal Care stock.
-Morgan Stanley lifted its position in Edgewell Personal Care Co (NYSE:EPC) by 25.9% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 199,520 shares of the company’s stock after purchasing an additional 41,070 shares during the quarter.
-Morgan Stanley owned about 0.37% of Edgewell Personal Care worth $8,760,000 at the end of the most recent reporting period.
-Institutional investors and hedge funds own 94.77% of the company’s stock.
+A hedge fund recently raised its stake in Edgewell Personal Care stock.
+Morgan Stanley lifted its stake in shares of Edgewell Personal Care Co (NYSE:EPC) by 25.9% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 199,520 shares of the company’s stock after acquiring an additional 41,070 shares during the quarter.
+Morgan Stanley owned approximately 0.37% of Edgewell Personal Care worth $8,760,000 at the end of the most recent reporting period.
+Institutional investors own 95.06% of the company’s stock.

 Edgewell Personal Care Company is a manufacturer and marketer of personal care products in the wet shave, sun and skin care, feminine care and infant care categories.
 As of September 30, 2016, the Company had a portfolio of over 25 brands.
 It manages its business in four segments: Wet Shave, Sun and Skin Care, Feminine Care and All Other.